Facial infiltrating lipomatosis

 Facial infiltrating lipomatosis (FIL), also referred to as congenital infiltrating lipomatosis of the face or facial infused lipomatosis, is an ultra-rare craniofacial overgrowth condition caused by a genetic mutation of the PIK3CA gene.
 The condition is a part of the PIK3CA related overgrowth spectrum (PROS).
 The disease is congenital and non-hereditary.
-First described by Slavin and colleagues in 1983.
+It was first described by Slavin and colleagues in 1983.

 For this disease the mutation causes overgrowth of half of the face (hemifacial).
 It affects both soft and hard tissue (facial skeleton).
 The condition is noticeable at birth by the asymmetrical cheeks, with one cheek being prominently larger than the other.

 Signs & symptoms

 Congenital hemifacial enlargement in which mature lipocytes invade adjacent tissue.
 Phenotypic features include soft-tissue and skeletal hypertrophy and regional macrodontia.
 The manifestations are variable ranging from mild to severe.
 The overgrowth is typically present at birth.
 The most common features, all features on only one affected side of the face, are: